Jose-Torres1221/Jose-Torres1221/README.md

 I am an Informatics student at the School of Information at The University of Texas at Austin :metal:

 - :mag: I am completing a Quantum Information Science Certificate
-- :brain: I am completing a Philosphy of Mind and Language Minor
 - :notebook_with_decorative_cover: I am an iSchool Inclusion Institute (I3) Scholar
   - Published in 2024 iConference
   - Published in 2024 Society for Information Technology and Teacher Education (SITE)